abdelali77/Simple-Shell/README.md

 # Simple TypeScript Shell

-A basic shell implementation in TypeScript that allows you to execute system commands and custom commands
+a simple command-line interface (CLI) written in TypeScript that mimics a Unix-like shell.
+It allows you to run various commands and perform common file operations within the shell environment.

 ## Features
 - Excute system shell commands